-The overall focus of the review is to determine the extent to which MADE has achieved its objectives and contributed to the body of knowledge on market systems programmes, particularly those implemented in conflict-prone regions.
+The focus of this review is to determine the extent to which MADE has achieved its objectives and contributed to the body of knowledge on market systems programmes, particularly those implemented in conflict-prone regions.

 Overall, MADE’s market development component has successfully introduced innovative business models and generated instances of systemic change in five markets: agricultural inputs, cassava, poultry, fisheries and palm oil.

 The findings have also allowed the review team to develop specific recommendations for future DFID programming.

 Interventions were assessed within MADE’s two components: market development component and Edo State Investment Portfolio (ESIP) component.
 Cross-cutting topics - such as gender, monitoring and evaluation, influencing of stakeholders and collaboration with other programmes - were also reviewed.

 The evidence presented is based mainly on a literature review of key programme documents.
 It also involved two field visits which included 70 face-to-face interviews with key stakeholders, other meetings, four focus groups, as well as other research and analysis.